The Judge Perez

 The EA will carefully examine the impacts of building a new bridge (and, if necessary, new roads to connect to the bridge) on nearby buildings, businesses homes and the natural environment.
 For more information about Environmental Assessments, click here.

 The exact type of bridge is yet to be determined.
 The Stage 0 Feasibility Study identified three alternatives, all of which included four travel lanes and a bicycle lane.
-See the Project Information page for more information on those alternatives or click here to see an illustration of the bridges from the February, 2013 public meeting.
+See the Project Information page for more information on those alternatives.

 The project will help address several challenges, including access, safety and efficiency.
 Needs to be addressed include: